OVERVIEW Nando + Camino

 The house was fully restored between in 2001 (upper floor) and 2007 (ground floor), and newly decorated in 2010.

 The spacious outdoor pool (ideal for laps) at the adjoining golf club is open from the beginning of June to the end of August.
-Guests of La Montecchia can use the pool free of charge.
-The pool is closed with bad weather.
-Smaller children can have fun on the estate in a small above ground pool in a separate area of the garden which is equipped with sun beds shaded by magnolia trees.
+Guests of La Montecchia can use the pool at a reduced rate, the pool is closed with bad weather.
+Additionally, guests may enjoy the organically shaped lake pool on the estate, surrounded by comfortable sunbeds.
+The pool is shared with all guests of La Montecchia.
 The pool on the estate is open from beginning of May to end of September.
-The pool is closed with bad weather.

 The closest village – Selvazzano – is at a distance of 3 km.
 The Italian cuisine can be found at its best in the Veneto region.
 A list of restaurants of the surrounding area can be found in each of the houses.
 The restaurant in the adjacent Golf Club was given 1 Michelin star in 2008.
 Guests of la Montecchia are granted a 10% on the high quality wines produced on the estate.